The tower of David museum was formed in 1989 inside the complex next to Jaffa Gate known as the “Tower of David” or “David Citadel”.

 A few times a week the Tower of David Museum also operates a Night Spectacular.
 This attraction requires pre-registration.

-Book a Private Tour of the Tower of David museum
+Contact Us for a Tour of the Tower of David museum

 Bar-Mitzvah at the Tower of David Museum